 This week, my husband and his co-workers were apparently having a tough week at work.
 So, they requested that I make them a “treat.”
 While this sort of made me feel like a mom of a 2nd grader (instead of a wife to a 29-year-old), I figured I could use it as an opportunity to make a St. Patrick’s Day-themed dessert.

-These brownies are deeply chocolaty, and the cream cheese filling, when baked, tastes like cheesecake spiked with a little kick of Bailey’s.
 They’re perfect for St. Patrick’s Day thanks to the Irish cream, but honestly, I’ll probably start making these all year ’round!
 Brownies + alcohol?
 Count me in for that.

 - 2 packages (8 ounces each) cream cheese, softened